12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 Ready to explore more waterfalls beyond the state border?
 From jaw-dropping cascades to swimmable emerald ponds, there are countless magnificent waterfalls found across the United States to explore.

-Tallest Waterfalls In Utah
+Tallest Waterfalls in Utah

 We are blessed to live in a state that has so many towering waterfalls.
-These are some of the tallest waterfalls in Utah and believe me, once you see them in person you’ll be awe-struck at how massive they are.
+These are some of the tallest waterfalls in Utah and believe me, once you see them in person, you’ll be awe-struck at how massive they are.

 1. Bridal Veil Falls

-Location: Provo Canyon, Utah
+- Location: Provo Canyon, Utah

 Bridal Veil Falls is the tallest waterfall in Utah, and boy is it a beauty!
 Since the 1.4-mile hiking trail to Bridal Veil Falls is relatively easy, it’s also one of the most popular waterfalls in Utah.
 The 607-foot waterfall in Provo Canyon is best viewed between May and September, and you’ll want to get an early start if you want to avoid the crowds.

-2. Calf Creek Falls
+2. Lower Calf Creek Falls

-Location: Calf Creek Recreation Area
+- Location: Calf Creek Recreation Area

 3. Stewart Falls

-Location: Uinta National Forest, near Sundance, Utah
+- Location: Uinta National Forest, near Sundance, Utah

 Tucked away in the Mount Timpanogos Wilderness, the Stewart Falls trailhead is located at Aspen Grove along the Alpine Loop.
-The trail is a 3.4-mile out-and-back hike and is easy enough for the whole family, although there are some steep drops along the way.
+The trail is a 3.2-mile out-and-back hike and is easy enough for the whole family, although there are some steep drops along the way.
 You’ll see this beautiful waterfall about two miles into the trail, and it’s nothing short of impressive.
-Stewart Falls is a 200-foot double-cascade off the cliff that’s beautiful year-round.
+Stewart Falls is a 200-foot double cascade off of a cliff that’s beautiful year-round.
+For a double dose of waterfalls, you can take the same trailhead to the nearby Timpanogos Falls.
+This slide waterfall sits below Mount Timpanogos, and you can combine both falls for a fun-filled afternoon.

-Best Waterfall Hikes In Utah
+Best Waterfall Hikes in Utah

 Many of Utah’s waterfalls will require a bit of a hike to view them.
 Grab your hiking essentials, lace up those boots, and set off on one of these incredible hikes in Utah that will lead you straight to a beautiful cascade.
 Make sure you've downloaded the trail maps ahead of time!